View Other Content

 1985 - Kenny won his 99th cap as Sampdoria’s Souness skippered Scotland to a 2-0 World Cup play-off win over Australia.
 Steve Nicol also played.

 2002 - Former reserves forward Haukur Ingi Gudnason won his eighth and final cap as Iceland lost a friendly 2-0 in Estonia.

 2007 – Javier Mascherano and future red Maxi Rodríguez played in Argentina’s 2-1 World Cup qualifying defeat in Colombia.
-Also in international action hat day were future reds Charlie Adam, Philipp Degen and James Milner.
+Also in international action hat day were future reds Charlie Adam, Joe Allen, Philipp Degen and James Milner.